Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

    # Check the configuration.
    config_model = util.check_config_model(config = config_model)

-Once loaded, the configuration consists of a dictionary of options, which maps to the arguments required by the :class:`core.model.DGDModel` constructor.
+Once loaded, the configuration consists of a dictionary of options, which maps to the arguments required by the :class:`core.model.BulkDGDModel` constructor.

-You can find more information about the available options to configure the DGD model :doc:`here <model_config_options>`.
+You can find more information about the available options to configure the bulkDGD model :doc:`here <model_config_options>`.

-Then, we can initialize the trained DGD model.
+Then, we can initialize the trained bulkDGD model.

 .. code-block:: python

    # Import the 'model' module from 'bulkDGD.core'.
    from bulkDGD.core import model

-   # Get the trained DGD model (Gaussian mixture model
+   # Get the trained bulkDGD model (Gaussian mixture model
    # and decoder).
-   dgd_model = model.DGDModel(**config_model)
+   dgd_model = model.BulkDGDModel(**config_model)

 Step 3 - Get the optimization scheme
 ------------------------------------

 Before finding the representations, we need to define the scheme that will be used to optimize the representations in latent space.

-The scheme is contained in a YAML configuration file similar to that containing the DGD model's configuration.
+The scheme is contained in a YAML configuration file similar to that containing the bulkDGD model's configuration.

 In this case, we will use the ``bulkDGD/configs/representations/two_opt.yaml`` file.
 We can refer to this file using only the file's name (without extension) since it is located in the ``bulkDGD/configs/representations`` directory.